iotexproject/iotex-docs/docs/developer/hardware/pebble-build-windows.md

 ![](/img/developer/pebble-sdk/one_click_fig2.png)

-## Download and install the Pebble Tracker SDK package
+## Download and install the Pebble SDK package

 Download The Pebble SDK installation at: